a5221985/tutorials/Kubernetes/master_kubernetes_with_docker_on_google_cloud_aws_and_azure.md

 	4. Rollback: `helm history currency-services-1`
 		1. `helm rollback currency-services-1 1` - rolls back to earlier version
 	5. Multiple yaml files
+		1. `helm upgrade currency-service-1 ./currency-conversion/ --debug --dry-run`
+			1. New yaml will also be evaluated

 ## Kubernetes on AWS with EKS ##
 ### Step 01 - Kubernetes on AWS with EKS - Section Introduction ###